 - 2 garlic cloves crushed

-- ¼ cup of Mongolian oil or oil of choice
+- ¼ cup of sesame seed oil of choice to saute with

 - ¾ cup of soy sauce or to taste (note that the addition of salt is not needed due to the soy sauce)

-- Start by making the cauliflower rice by chopping the whole cauliflower into eight even pieces and then using a box grater rice grate the cauliflower, or use a food processor fitted with a grating disk.
+- If making your own cauliflower rice, you can do so by chopping the whole cauliflower into eight even pieces and then using a box grater, rice the cauliflower, or using a food processor fitted with a grating disk.

 - You can also use frozen cauliflower for added convenience, and there is no need to defrost if doing so.

-- In a very hot large skillet or wok place the Mongolian oil or oil of choice.
+- In a very hot large skillet or wok, place the sesame seed oil or oil of choice.

-- Proceed to cook the ham, shrimp and then set aside.
+- Proceed to cook the ham and shrimp, and then set aside.

 - Put all cooked ingredients in a mixing bowl and set aside.

-- Scramble the three eggs and place in mixing bowl with the cooked ham and vegetables.
+- Scramble the three eggs and place them in a mixing bowl with the cooked ham and vegetables.

 - Sprinkle the Asian seasoning and the soy sauce and combine until fully incorporated.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.